HSUCHING/yuma.min.js/test-checklist.md

 1. Create an annotation and click CANCEL.
 Confirm the annotation is removed from the GUI.
 2. Create an annotation and click OK.
 DO NOT use default bounding box size and location!
-   Confirm the mouseover behavior works as intended.
+   a) Confirm the mouseover behavior works as intended.
-3. Edit the annotation (change text AND move/change bounding box).
-Click CANCEL and confirm it works as intended (including mouseover behavior).
+   b) Edit the annotation (change text AND move/change bounding box).
+Click CANCEL and confirm
+      it works as intended (including mouseover behavior).
-4. Edit the annotation (change text AND move/change bounding box).
-Click OK and confirm it works as intended (including mouseover behavior).
+   c) Edit the annotation (change text AND move/change bounding box).
+Click OK and confirm
+      it works as intended (including mouseover behavior).
-5. Delete the annotation again and confirm it works as intended.
+   d) Delete the annotation again and confirm it works as intended.
+3. Create another annotation.
+   a) Add two replies to the annotation and confirm the mouseover behavior works as intended.
+   b) Edit the top-most annotation: change text AND bounding box.
+Click CANCEL and confirm it works as
+      intended.
+   c) Edit the top-most annotation: change text AND bounding box.
+Click OK and confirm it works as
+      intended.
+   d) Repeat steps 3b and 3c for the middle annotation.
+   e) Delete the middle annotation and confirm it works as expected.